ashok-narapasetty/Instacart-Market-Basket-Analysis/README.md

 ## 1. Instacart Market Basket Analysis.ipynb
 * this is my project main file.
-* it contain all the visualizations, preprocessing, model building and prediction
+* It contain all the Data wrangling, visualizations, preprocessing, model building and prediction

 ## 2. insta_result.csv
 * this is the predicted product lists that users buy in their next orders.